MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-dispatch.md

 ![Code sample logic flow cs](./media/tutorial-dispatch/dispatch-logic-flow.png)

 `OnMessageActivityAsync` is called for each user input received.
 This module finds the top scoring user intent and passes that result on to `DispatchToTopIntentAsync`.
-DispatchToTopIntentAsync, in turn, calls the appropriate app handler
+DispatchToTopIntentAsync, in turn, calls the appropriate app handler.

 - `ProcessSampleQnAAsync` - for bot faq questions.
 - `ProcessWeatherAsync` - for weather queries.